Finding the Right Business Intelligence Tool

 In this article you will find out:

-- the most important lessons learned from surveying more than 30,000 respondents about business intelligence software usage and selection over the last 18 years
+• the most important lessons learned from surveying more than 30,000 respondents about business intelligence software usage and selection over the last 20 years

-The BI Survey: The User Comparison
+The BI & Analytics Survey: Head-to-Head BI Tools Comparison

 No one knows more about how a business intelligence tool performs in the real world than the customers already using it.
 All too often, they find that products don’t live up to expectations, or that the vendor does not support its product properly.
 Therefore, when comparing BI software, there is almost nothing more valuable than user reviews.